top of page

 PC: Where do I put my custom song folders on PCVR?

-They can be located anywhere on your PC, use the browser in the game and select them.
+They can be located anywhere on your PC, use the Note Highway browser that appears in the game and select them.
 Only need to read "Required Files Detail" below.

 Meta Quest: Where do I put my custom song folders on Quest?